soleiluwedu/Enjoy-the-City/readme.md

 # Introduction

-Explore the City interacts with the Factual.com API to generate an itinerary for the user to explore a given city in the United States.
+Explore the City interacts with the Factual.com Places API to generate an itinerary for the user to explore a given city in the United States.

 # Usage